FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 If you notice that your values don't line up, make sure that your values are synchronized either with entity's `TrackedData`, `BlockEntity` S2C packets or complete custom S2C network packets.

-After you have finished creating your custom `SoundInstance` It's ready to be used anywhere as long as it's been executed on the client side using the sound manager.
+After you have finished creating your custom `SoundInstance`, it's ready to be used anywhere as long as it's been executed on the client side using the sound manager.
 In the same way, you can also stop the custom `SoundInstance` manually, if necessary.

 @[code lang=java transcludeWith=:::2](@/reference/latest/src/client/java/com/example/docs/FabricDocsDynamicSound.java)